fbpx

 Shop...

 Ketamine and the chemicals it breaks down into irritate the bladder lining, causing inflammation and scarring.
 Over time, this can lead to permanent damage.
-What are the signs of bladder problems.

 Early signs of bladder problems: